StevenTammen/bibledocs.org/content/questions-and-answers/reader-correspondence/sleep-as-a-euphemism-for-death-resuscitation-the-afterlife-and-more/does-jesus-use-of-the-sleeping-terminology-have-anything-to-do-with-resuscitation/_index.md

 ---
 title: Does Jesus' Use of the Sleeping Terminology Have Anything to Do with Resuscitation?
 weight: 20
+stags:
+    - Sleep > As a euphemism for death > Does not necessarily point to eventual resuscitation

 layout: content-page
 video: https://www.youtube.com/watch?v=_s0PMBAP-fs
 playlist: https://www.youtube.com/playlist?list=PLcqAebKsBWy_uE1FoXZAjHKMHV1wWcAD8